Lee Miglin Wife Marilyn, Son Duke - Where Are They Now

 For the most part, Marilyn is reticent to speak about Lee's death, especially considering the media flurry the entire Miglin family endured following it.
 Rumors about Lee's extramarital affairs, and even whether Duke, their son, knew Cunanan back in California, swirled relentlessly.
 Duke Miglin, at the time, was an aspiring actor living in California.
 He has three film credits: Air Force One (1997), Cyberdorm (1999), and Mulligans!
 (1987), and none since.
 In May 2017, ABC reported that Duke had followed in his father's footsteps and become a real estate developer.

 "We don't even think about it.
-We know who we are and what we stand for," Marilyn Miglin told the Chicago Tribune of the rumours.
+We know who we are and what we stand for," Marilyn Miglin told the Chicago Tribune of the rumors.

 Advertisement